LiterallyTheOne/LiterallyTheOne.github.io/site/content/posts/2025-07-16-tailwindcss-typography/index.md

-+++
+---
-date = '2025-07-16T15:32:00+03:30'
+date: '2025-07-16T15:32:00+03:30'
-draft = false
+draft: false
-title = 'How I use TailwindCSS Typography' description = "A post about how I use the TailWindCSS Typography" tags = ["CSS", "TailwindCSS", "TailwindCSS-typography"] image = "tailwindcss-typography.webp"
+title: 'How I use TailwindCSS Typography'
+description: "A post about how I use the TailWindCSS Typography"
-+++
+tags: ["CSS", "TailwindCSS", "TailwindCSS-typography"]
+image: "tailwindcss-typography.webp"
+---

 # How I use TailwindCSS typography